opengovsg/starter-kit-docs/docs/guides/suspense-usage.md

 To have `Suspense` usage, please import the custom `Suspense` component from the `/components` directory.

-Thid component is just a thin wrapper around `Suspense` and exposes the same set of properties.
+This component is just a thin wrapper around `Suspense` and exposes the same set of properties.
 For more information on `Suspense`, please refer to the official react docs [here](https://react.dev/reference/react/Suspense).

 ## Example usage with trpc